Bloomberg Billionaires Index: Methodology

 The index offers a dynamic look at the wealth controlled by the world's richest people while trying to offer a new perspective on how the media views and tracks the movement of that wealth.
 The index "is built to change daily depending on stock fluctuations and economic/company news."

 To calculate individuals' wealth, the index relies on a mixture of public and private data, tracking stock prices and publicly disclosed holdings as well as calculated values for private companies using derived or reported information that is valued using live comparisons to public competitors.

 The valuations are converted to U.S. dollars at current exchange rates and do not include assumptions about personal debt.

 Journalists have noted that the detailed methodology used for the index is more transparent than the "somewhat vaguer" calculation behind other lists.
 "The Bloomberg listers say their estimates may be more accurate than the competition's because they have better data and reporting (from Bloomberg terminals and its reporting staff)."

 Data visualization

-The full index is available online on the Bloomberg Terminal for free.
+The full index is available online on the Bloomberg Terminal.
 There are tools to compare the fortunes of multiple billionaires, track the billionaires whose assets change the most, and analyze the one-year performance of individual billionaires or billionaires grouped by industry, region or nation.

-Each billionaire's profile includes explanations of asset valuations and more details of each fortune.
+Each billionaire's profile includes explanations of asset valuations and more details about each fortune.